 It was to bring a case of Cheerwine home from our trip to North Carolina.

 One sip of Cheerwine and I knew I wanted to make Cheerwine Ice Cream Soda Floats with it.

 The wild cherry soda and vanilla ice cream combination would be wonderful on a hot summer night I thought.
 I wouldn’t let anyone open the Cheerwine, no less take one sip!
 It had to make the 2500+ mile trip before it could be opened.
 After having some Cheerwine in North Carolina, I was a little worried I’d get hooked on it like I did to sweet tea on my last visit.
-I managed to have only have a glass (or two).
+I managed to have only had a glass (or two).
 But I did manage to get a case of it all the way home so that I could make a Cheerwine Ice Cream Floats.
 I’m so glad I did, it was delicious!
 And don’t worry I shared 🙂 at this point.

-I did look up on Cheerwine‘s website if a location near me sells it and sure enough they do, YIPPEE!
+I did look up on Cheerwine’s website if a location near me sells it and sure enough, they do, YIPPEE!
 Now I don’t have to hoard the rest of the Cheerwine thinking it will be a while before I could get more, it’s just a simple drive down the street.